ShengGao-wharton/Sparse-Generalized-Correlation-Analysis/README.md

 ## Implementation

-The algorithm is implemented in both MATLAB and R. For details of the implementation and tutorials, please find in `src/MATLAB Code`  and `src/R Code`.
+The algorithm is implemented in both MATLAB and R. For details of the implementation, please find in `src/MATLAB Code`  and `src/R Code`.
+Examples of using our algorithm can be found in `tutorials/MATLAB examples`  and `tutorials/R examples`.

 ## Citation